gbbirkisson/rpi/README.md

 If you have any suggestion or comments, please feel free to open an issue on this GitHub page.

+## Using the library

+Read the [go docs](https://godoc.org/github.com/gbbirkisson/rpi) to to see usage.
+For more concrete examples see [rpi-client](./cmd/rpi-client/cmd) code.

 ## Installing

 ### Client / Server